top of page

 Abbreviation: EM(TAVR)

-Members of the Army Emergency Reserve or the Territorial Army who were now serving in the Territorial Army and Volunteer Reserve (TAVR) and had earned their either an EM(T) or an EM(AER) who then completed another 6 years of service were awarded the clasp to the respective medal, if they then completed a further 6 years in the TAVR they then became eligible for the EM(TAVR) and the award of the last clasp awarded was cancelled in Army Orders and the EM(TAVR) medal was awarded.
-Examples of both the EM(T) or an EM(AER) with EM(TAVR) can be found below:
+Members of the Army Emergency Reserve or the Territorial Army who were now serving in the Territorial Army and Volunteer Reserve (TAVR) and had already been awarded either an EM(T) or an EM(AER) who then completed a further 6 years of service were awarded the clasp to the respective medal, if they then completed a further 6 years service then became eligible for the EM(TAVR) and the award of the last clasp awarded was cancelled in Army Orders and the EM(TAVR) medal was awarded.
+Examples of both the EM(T) or an EM(AER) with the subsequent award of an EM(TAVR) can be found below:

 Efficiency Medal Territorial pair with Efficiency Medal Territorial & Army Volunteer Reserve

-This ability to earn two different EM's was not repeated when the Efficiency Medal Territorial (1982) was introduced, those who already held a EM(TAVR) and continued to serve were awarded additional clasps to their EM(TAVR).
+This ability to earn two different EM's was not repeated when the Efficiency Medal (Territorial) [1982] was introduced, those who already had been awarded EM(TAVR) and continued to serve were awarded additional clasps to their EM(TAVR) for each subsequent 6 year period.

-It is also worth noting that after 1982 the naming style of these medals changed and all the full stops were dropped.
+It is also worth noting that from 1982 the naming style of these medals changed and all the full stops were dropped.
 More information on naming here

 22649793 CPL.
 F. HARDY.
 5 R. ANGLIAN.